Ellie Goulding discography

 Goulding's second studio album, Halcyon, was released in October 2012, peaking at number one in the UK and reaching the top 10 in Canada, Germany and the US.
 It was later certified triple platinum by the BPI and gold by the Recording Industry Association of America (RIAA).
 The album's lead single, "Anything Could Happen", earned Goulding her third top-five song on the UK Singles Chart when it peaked at number five.
 The track also became her first charting single in Australia (number 20) and second appearance on the US Billboard Hot 100 (number 47).
 Subsequent singles "Figure 8" and "Explosions" peaked at numbers 33 and 13 on the UK chart, respectively.
 In 2013, Goulding was featured on Calvin Harris's single "I Need Your Love", which reached number four in the UK.
 That same year, her album Halcyon was reissued as Halcyon Days, containing 10 additional tracks.
 It was preceded by the lead single "Burn", which gave Goulding her first UK number-one single.
 The song also became an international success, charting inside the top 10 in several countries.
 Halcyon Days yielded two more singles: a cover of "How Long Will I Love You" by The Waterboys and "Goodness Gracious".

 In 2014, Goulding recorded the song "Beating Heart" for the soundtrack to Divergent, and she also released her second collaboration with Calvin Harris, titled "Outside".
-The following year, she contributed the song "Love Me like You Do" to the soundtrack to Fifty Shades of Grey.
+The following year, she contributed the song "Love Me Like You Do" to the soundtrack to Fifty Shades of Grey.
 "Love Me like You Do" became a commercial success worldwide, earning Goulding her second UK number one and topping the charts in several other countries.
 Goulding's third studio album, Delirium, was released in November 2015 and peaked at number three in the United Kingdom, the United States and Australia, while reaching the top five in several other countries.
 The album spawned three singles: "On My Mind", "Army" and "Something in the Way You Move".
+In 2016, Goulding recorded the song "Still Falling for You" for the soundtrack to Bridgit Jones' Baby.
+On the same year, Goulding announced that she was going on indefinite hiatus.